 You will be asked to answer a small set of basic questions about your planned study, including PI name, study title, and resources you are requesting from the CTSC.
 Once this information has been submitted, your new application (including user ID/password if you are a new user) will be enabled within several business hours.
 You will be notified by e-mail when this process is complete, and you can then log in to the system to complete and submit your application.

 After all sections of the application have been completed, you should click the "Run Completeness Check" link in the electronic system.
 Certain types of incomplete information will prevent you from submitting your protocol (shaded in yellow or beige); others will only generate warning messages.
-Please contact Juan Cordero, MD (Protocol Review & Regulatory Manager) if you have any questions about the messages returned by the Completeness Check routine.
+Please contact Pankaj Patel (Protocol Review & Regulatory Manager) if you have any questions about the messages returned by the Completeness Check routine.
 If you experience any problems the electronic system or have suggestions for how it can be improved in the future, please contact Elizabeth Wood, Director of the Core Informatics Group, at eawood@med.cornell.edu.

 Once your application for use of CTSC resources is completed and all required documents have been uploaded, the application is sent for scientific review and scheduled for the next available TRAC review meeting.